HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ held out her hand.”
+I am happy to learn it’s better to say in the last sentence like “ but I keep it with me just in case of rain. “

 ★★★★★